pagedjs/pagedjs-website/src/content/documentation/02-getting-started-with-paged-js.md

 #### Getting the script

-To download the polyfill, go to the [releases & downloads](https://www.pagedjs.org/documentation/releases/) page.
-You can choose the latest or older versions of `paged.polyfill.js`.
+To download the polyfill, go to https://unpkg.com/pagedjs/dist/.
+From there, you can choose the latest or older versions of `paged.polyfill.js`.

 Copy the script in a file and call it from the head of your HTML file: